Learning that you are a beneficiary of a trust can feel overwhelming. Here, find out where to start — and what to ask — when you become a beneficiary.

 One of the first questions a beneficiary might have is, “What benefits do I have under the trust?”
 Beneficiaries are well served to seek independent counsel for questions regarding interpretation of their interest under the trust.

-• Distribution restrictions: Can beneficiaries access the principal or just the income from the trust?
+- Distribution restrictions: Can beneficiaries access the principal or just the income from the trust?
 Does the beneficiary need to provide the trustee with proof of the beneficiary’s own income and expenses to receive distributions?
 What categories of expenses can the trust cover for the beneficiary?
-(Trusts have ascertainable standards and can cover health, education, maintenance, and support.)
+(Typically, trusts with discretionary provisions have ascertainable standards that can cover health, education, maintenance, and support.)
 Can distributions be adjusted for inflation?

 “Trusts present an opportunity to preserve, accumulate, and transition generational wealth,” Esparza says.
 “For that reason, the trustee should be prudent and equitable in administrating the trust, giving consideration to the current needs of the beneficiary as well as the long-term goals and objectives of the trust.”